A still life from the Dutch Golden Age

 Block family archive

-Gertrud Lessow wrote: „I can still remember how devastated Mr. Block was at the time when the two pictures were taken from him under duress.
+Gertrud Lessow writes: „I can still remember how devastated Mr. Block was at the time when the two pictures were taken from him under duress.
 He had wanted to keep them as a legacy, but also because they belonged in his collection.”

 Black and white photograph.
 Alte Pinakothek Munich, large museum building with a long row of arched windows.